onedata/onedata-documentation/docs/user-guide/public-data.md

 can still use the **Share link** by choosing it in the dropdown.
 :::

-Visit the public Handle URL to open your Public Data collection, available publicly on the Internet.
+Visit the public Handle URL to view your Public Data collection, available publicly on the Internet.

 ![screen-tab-public-data][]